jcoupon/swot/README.md

 ## Description

-`SWOT` is a software written in C to compute astrophysical two-point correlation functions and weighted histograms, with area-based resampling for fast error and covariance matrix estimations.
+`SWOT` is a software written in C to compute astrophysical two-point correlation functions and weighted histograms, along with fast sky-based resampling error and covariance matrix estimations.

 Available estimators include:
-- angular two-point correlation function (auto and cross), "w(theta)"
+- angular two-point correlation function (auto and cross), "w(theta)",
-- projected two-point correlation function (auto and cross), "w(R)"
+- projected two-point correlation function (auto and cross), "w(R)",
-- galaxy-galaxy lensing, "Delta Sigma (R)"
+- galaxy-galaxy lensing, "Delta Sigma (R)",
-- 3D two-point correlation function, "xi(r)"
+- 3D two-point correlation function, "xi(r)",
-- 3D two-point correlation function projected along the line of sight, "xi(rp, pi), wp(rp)"
+- 3D two-point correlation function projected along the line of sight, "xi(rp, pi), wp(rp)",
-- weighted histogram (e.g. "VMAX" estimator of mass functions)
+- and weighted histogram (e.g. "VMAX" estimator of mass functions).

 Each estimator is wrapped around a set of "divide and conquer" algorithms, mainly, but not limited to:
 - data storage in binary trees,